skriegman/2019-RSS/README.md

 You should start seeing some output being produced in your console, and a new directory being created (~/2019-RSS/evosoro/run_1), which contains the results of the simulation.

 After allowing the experiment to run for a few generations, you can view the shape/controller adaptation by opening up the generated .vxa files within the VoxCAD GUI.
 A .vxa file is just an XML file representing a robot that can be simulated by VoxCad/Voxelyze.
-Different versions of the physics engine can play slightly different .vxa files.
 Navigate to 2019-RSS/evosoro/_voxcad/release:

     cd ../_voxcad/release